tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 In other words, a seed AI is one that would learn and understand how program works, what their purpose is and what meaningful improvements can be made.

 ## Learned in this study
+* A program is a dictionary of functions
+	* Like dictionary's definitions, functions are defined in terms of other functions

 ## Things to explore